Animal Care and Use Training

 Step 1: Complete an Animal Care and Use Training Information Form.

 Note: Information required to complete the Training Information Form can be found on an approved IACUC Protocol Synopsis Form.
-Contact the DAR training coordinator if you have questions or trouble completing the form.
+Contact the IACUC training coordinator if you have questions or trouble completing the form.

 Note: Once you have contacted the training coordinator, you will be emailed a list of assigned training materials along with an access code.
 Log on to AALAS Learning Library with the access code and provide your username and password to register for the courses, then wait to receive permission to take the courses.
 You will receive an e-mail notification at which time you may proceed to Step 2 to view the online courses and take the examinations.